The Vermont Statutes Online

 (i) The membership of the withdrawing municipality shall terminate as of one year following the vote to withdraw or as soon after such one year period as the financial obligations of said withdrawing municipality have been paid to the union municipal district.
 (Added 1969, No. 197 (Adj.
 Sess.), § 1; amended 1973, No. 250 (Adj.
 Sess.), § 3; 2001, No. 6, § 12(c), eff.
 April 10, 2001; 2003, No. 122 (Adj.
 Sess.), § 85h.)

-If an employee organization is the exclusive bargaining representative of employees in one or more participating municipalities in a proposed agreement to create a union municipal district for the purpose of providing services currently provided by these employees, any questions of unit determination or representation involving these employees shall be resolved by the state labor relations board pursuant to chapter 22 of Title 21.
+If an employee organization is the exclusive bargaining representative of employees in one or more participating municipalities in a proposed agreement to create a union municipal district for the purpose of providing services currently provided by these employees, any questions of unit determination or representation involving these employees shall be resolved by the State Labor Relations Board pursuant to 21 V.S.A. chapter 22.
 (Added 2003, No. 122 (Adj.
 Sess.), § 85i.)

 § 4865.
 Organization